-When we have our pass out of Hell and our ticket to Paradise we don't want to hear about being saved by fiery trials, by the removing of the filth of our personality.
+When we have our pass out of Hell and our ticket to Paradise, we don’t want to hear about being saved by fiery trials, by the removal of the filth of our personality.
 Why should we listen to such negative teaching?
-Aren't we going to go to Paradise by Divine grace, by the blood of Christ?
+Aren’t we going to go to Paradise by Divine grace, by the blood of Christ?

-Also, we love the approval of God because the more of Christ we have in us the more we realize God is our Father.
-We are so desperate to please God that no dealing of God is rejected by us.
-We want more of God; more of God; more of God.
-We love to live in God's fire.
-Like David we desire that the Lord search and see if there is any wicked way in us.
+Also, we love the approval of God because the more of Christ we have in us, the more we realize God is our Father.
+We are so desperate to please God that we reject no dealing of God.
+We want more of God, more of God, more of God.
+We love to live in God’s fire.
+Like David, we desire that the Lord search and see if there is any wicked way in us.

 All Who Are Saved Will Have a Portion of Christ

-We need to revise our understanding of what salvation is.
-Salvation is the removal of that which is of Satan from our personality and the filling of our personality with Jesus Christ.
+We need to revise our knowledge of what salvation is.
+Salvation is the removal of what is of Satan from our personality and the filling of our personality with Jesus Christ.

 We think it is the Most Holy Place that is at issue today and available to those who care enough to press diligently into it.
-The fourteenth chapter of the Book of Revelation speaks of a firstfruits to God and the Lamb.
+Revelation chapter 14 speaks of a firstfruits to God and the Lamb.
 While we may not be comfortable with the thought of the one Church of Jesus Christ being composed of a main group and then a smaller firstfruits, there certainly is a scriptural basis for such a position.

 There is, of course, the victory won by Gideon’s three hundred.
 The story of Gideon is one of the strongest types of the Day of the Lord.